High School Camp

 After you've conquered the waves, it's back to Camp Bighorn for one more night under the stars.
 You will unload any borrowed gear and learn how to properly clean items before storing them.

 Before you pack up and head out, the group will gather to debrief the entire trip and discuss how your experiences on the trail can translate back to life at home.
-All hikers will need to make plans to leave Camp Bighorn by 2pm, and a free shuttle service will be available to the Missoula International Airport for those with afternoon or evening flights.
+All hikers will need to make plans to leave Camp Bighorn between 2-2:30pm.

 Cooking on camp stove, hanging a bear bag, understanding bear safety, Leave No Trace principles, using a compass, reading a map, proper campsite setup, and water filtration and purification.